hacdias/hacdias.com/content/posts/2025/05/02/recently/index.md

 ---
 title: Recently in April '25
 date: 2025-05-02T09:17:48+02:00
-categories:
-  - writings
 location:
-  country: Netherlands
   latitude: 51.4459
+  longitude: 5.46155
   locality: Eindhoven
-  longitude: 5.46155
   region: North Brabant
+  country: Netherlands
+categories:
+  - writings
 syndication:
   - https://fosstodon.org/@hacdias/114437014918774075
   - https://bsky.app/profile/hacdias.com/post/3lqd7gi3fxs2k
 tags:
   - now
-thumbnail: cdn:/2025-05-02-recently-tokyo
+thumbnail: image:2025-05-02-recently-tokyo
 ---

 April was a fantastic month.
 Spring is now on full swing, the trees and flowers are in full blossom, and the weather is warming up - perhaps a bit too much.
 It was also a month of travel, my second intercontinental trip ever.
 Let's take a look!